What is urinary incontinence?

 - frequent, sudden urge to urinate

-- Urine leakage before reaching the toilet
+- urine loss before reaching the toilet

 - feeling of a constantly full bladder